ucl-cssb/flopr/README.md

 ### Process a folder of .fcs files

 It’s much more likely that we have more than one sample that we want to process.
 This is where the other function comes in handy.
-There are a few more arguments that we need to give it and some of them might look a bit complicated, but let’s have a look.

 ``` r
 flopr::process_fcs_dir(dir_path = "examples/flow_cytometry/DATA/20191121",